 What Damage Can A Square Wave Cause?

 If you see square waves in the water, don’t get in!
-These waves don’t usually last too long.
+These wave systems don’t usually last too long.
 The older waves typically calm and leave the water safe to enter after a few moments.
-Even if you are an experienced swimmer, escaping the waves’ square pattern will not be easy- they are known to be powerful enough to wreck ships, this means it is doubly harmful to surfers and swimmers/ paddle-boarders, etc.
+Even if you are an experienced swimmer, escaping the waves’ square pattern will not be easy?the resulting rip currents are known to be powerful enough to wreck ships, meaning they are doubly harmful to surfers and swimmers, paddle-boarders, etc.

 Where Do Square Waves Occur?

-Honestly, square waves can basically occur in any part of the ocean as long as the conditions are right.
-But, the Isle de Ré in France is famous spots where cross waves form.
-Off the coast of La Rochelle, is a popular tourist spot with many attractions, beaches, and dining.
-Parts of New Zealand as well are known to experience the chessboard-like wave patters, as well.
-So, if traveling to New Zealand or France is on your travel bucket list anytime soon, keep an eye out for these!
+Honestly, square waves can occur in any part of the ocean as long as the conditions are right.
+But, the Isle of Rhe in France is a famous spot where cross waves form.
+Off the coast of La Rochelle, it’s a popular tourist spot with many attractions, beaches, and dining.
+Parts of New Zealand are also known to experience the chessboard-like wave patterns.
+If traveling to New Zealand or France is on your travel bucket list anytime soon, keep an eye out for these!